John McTernan (actor): Early life

-McTernan's career spans thirty years working in theatre, television and film.
-He has appeared with all the major theatre companies and began his career training and then performing at the Ensemble Theatre in Sydney.
-He has appeared in several productions there, most recently Wrong Turn at Lungfish in 2008.
-Previously at the Ensemble; Lovers, The Comedians, Boy Meets Girl, 6 Rms Riv Vu, Sonny and Same Difference.
+A former sailor, McTernan started acting when he came to Australia from the United States in 1968.
+His thirty year-plus career in theatre, television and film began with training and then performing at the Ensemble Theatre in Sydney.

 Theatre

+McTernan's first job was singing and dancing in cabaret shows.
+One of his earliest professional jobs was in a vocal comedy act with friend Timothy Bean, both writing and performing their material.
-Work at the Melbourne Theatre Company includes Born Yesterday, Twelfth Night, Into the Woods, Assassins, The Glass Menagerie, The Real Thing, Serious Money, High Society, Art, Take Me Out and Boy Gets Girl.

-The Nimrod Theatre Company: Young Mo, Volpone, Inside the Island, The Orestia, Clouds, Romeo and Juliet, Henry IV and Comedy of Errors.

-Sydney Theatre Company: The Sunny South, The Venetian Twins, The Caucasian Chalk Circle.
-Also for various other theatre companies: Sanctuary, Oleanna, What Did We Do Wrong among others.
+McTernan has appeared with all the major theatre companies.
+He has appeared in several productions at Ensemble Theatre including Lovers, The Comedians, Boy Meets Girl, 6 Rms Riv Vu, Sonny and Same Difference, and most recently Wrong Turn at Lungfish in 2008.
+His work at the Melbourne Theatre Company includes Born Yesterday, Twelfth Night, Into the Woods, Assassins, The Glass Menagerie, The Real Thing, Serious Money, High Society, Art, Take Me Out and Boy Gets Girl.
+Plays for Nimrod Theatre Company include Young Mo, Volpone, Inside the Island, The Orestia, Clouds, Romeo and Juliet, Henry IV and Comedy of Errors.
+He appeared in the following Sydney Theatre Company productions: The Sunny South, The Venetian Twins, The Caucasian Chalk Circle.
+Work for other theatre companies included Sanctuary, Oleanna, What Did We Do Wrong? among others.

 McTernan is also well known for his work in music theatre with major stage roles in Grease, Godspell, Guys and Dolls, Sunset Boulevard, The History of Australia, Joseph and the Amazing Technicolour Dreamcoat, Shout, Into the Woods, and Assassins.
 Also for The Production Company in Melbourne: She Loves Me, Gypsy and How to Succeed in Business Without Really Trying.